jecki/DHParser/documentation_src/manuals/05_testing.rst

-DROP    the parser matched but the matched text was dropped from the CST FAIL    the parser failed to match the following text !MATCH  the parser matched but as part of a negative lookahead it's a fail !FAIL   the parser failed but as part of a negativ lookahead it's a match ERROR   a syntax error was detected during parsing
+DROP    the parser matched but the matched text was dropped from the CST FAIL    the parser failed to match the following text !MATCH  the parser matched but as part of a negative lookahead it's a fail !FAIL   the parser failed but as part of a negative lookahead it's a match ERROR   a syntax error was detected during parsing
 ======= ==================================================================